CyVerse-learning-materials/dnasubway_guide/docs/step7.md

             security reasons on the internet.

         !!!
 Tip "**Java Help**"

                 Java must be available and enabled in your Internet browser to use the IGV function.
 Java frequently is the source of security vulnerabilities and so its not uncommon to experience configuration issues due to safety.
 Follow the tips below to configure Java for your computer.
 Alternatively, you can use the Download link (see instructions in the section below) to download your data (you will need the .bam and .bam.bai files) and download and install yourself.

         *Internet Browser*

-        We highly recommend using Firefox as your browser for DNA Subway.
+        We highly recommend using Firefox as your browser for DNA Subway. <br>
-        -   Verify your Java availability for your browser: [Java test](https://www.java.com/en/download/installed.jsp)
+        -   Verify your Java availability for your browser: [Java test](https://www.java.com/en/download/installed.jsp) <br>
         -   Java must be [enabled](https://java.com/en/download/help/enable_browser.xml) in your browser

-        *Java Configuration*
+        *Java Configuration* <br>
         -   Open the Java control panel on your computer.
 (On Mac, open System Preferences > Java.
-On PC, open Control Panel > Programs > Java.)
+On PC, open Control Panel > Programs > Java.) <br>
         -   Click the Security tab and check "Enable Java in the browser" and set the security level for applications to "high".
 Add "<http://dnasubway.cyverse.org>" and "<http://gfx.dnalc.org>"